ronentk/TextLabs/docs/source/notes/custom_env.rst

 As we can see there is nothing much to modify for this particular environment other than specifying the game state class to use.
 This is because we only need to clean the output text rather than changing some fundamental behavior of the `FrotzEnvironment`.

-Cleaning up the output is essentially done in the :py:class:`Zork1GameState <textworld.envs.zmachine.zork1.Zork1GameState>` (a subclass of :py:class:`GameState <textworld.core.GameState>`) using a bunch of regular expressions.
+Cleaning up the output is essentially done in the :py:class:`Zork1GameState <tw_textlabs.envs.zmachine.zork1.Zork1GameState>` (a subclass of :py:class:`GameState <tw_textlabs.core.GameState>`) using a bunch of regular expressions.
 Here's what it looks like

 ::

-    import textworld
+    import tw_textlabs

-    class Zork1GameState(textworld.GameState):
+    class Zork1GameState(tw_textlabs.GameState):

         def _remove_header(self, text):
             cleaned_text = text_utils.remove_header(text)